locurin/Carpi-Reader/README.md

 # Carpi-Reader

 Carpi-Reader is a web application designed for text analysis.
 It allows users to input some text and get instant and precise data regarding that text.
-You can test it onlime at https://carpi-reader.000webhostapp.com
+You can test it online at https://carpi-reader.000webhostapp.com

 ## scope of funcionality